gabeferreri71/Module-Challenge-5/README.md

 # Module-Challenge-5: Financial Planning with APIs and Simulations

+We start with seven imports plus matplotlib as shown:

+import os

+import requests

+import json

+import pandas as pd

+from dotenv import load_dotenv

+import alpaca_trade_api as tradeapi

+from MCForecastTools import MCSimulation

+%matplotlib inline

+To make sure our call to the .env will be ok, we run load_dotenv() and look for a "true" output.

 ## Part I: Create a Financial Planner for Emergencies
 ### Evaluate the Cryptocurrency Wallet by Using the Requests Library